reactive-firewall/multicast/docs/Testing.md

 > [!IMPORTANT]
 > Multicast project testing is intended for CI/CD but can also be initiated
-> manually (eg. in your local environment) with the bash command: `make test-mats` or
+> manually (e.g., in your local environment) with the bash command: `make test-mats` or
 > just `make test` and can be reset before and after with: `make clean` and `make purge`.

 You can find all the testing code in the aptly named `tests/` directory.